opscientia/commons-backend/README.md

       ```

   - 400
-    - description: An error occurred, or there are no files for the specified address
+    - description: An error occurred, or there are no for the specified address
     - response:
       ```JSON
       { "error": "No files for the specified address" }